The Succulent Plant Page goes to Families of Succulent Plants goes to

 Stomatium bryantii L Bolus1935

-The plants form mats of rosettes consisting of opposite pairs of keeled leaves with up to six marginal teeth and an epidermis covered in small pustules.
+This succulent plant forms mats of rosettes consisting of opposite pairs of keeled succulent leaves with up to six marginal teeth and an epidermis covered in small pustules.
 The flowers are yellow.

 Native to the Northern Cape of South Africa.